msinghakash/LISTINGS/README.md

 ## **Configuration Instructions**
 * An android based device.
-* The version on the android phone should be at least or above android version KitKat.
+* The version on the android phone should be at least or above android version KitKat 4.4
 * The mobile phone should be able to the internet.

 ## **Installation Instructions**